AlfredMtz/Springboard/Data_Wrngl_Doc.md

 	5. Building into a new data frame which included monthly averages for Precipitation, Maximum and Minimum Temperature.

-Finally, after wrangling and cleaning the housing and weather data, these two were joined to one single data frame table.
+After wrangling and cleaning the housing and weather data, these two were joined to one single data frame table.

-SUMMARY
-On a last brief summary, each dataset was separately downloaded, built into a data frame and wrangled as needed, at the end the two cleaned data sets were jointed to a single data frame table to be user for analysis.
+As a short overview of this; each dataset was separately downloaded, built into a data frame and wrangled as needed, at the end the two cleaned data sets were jointed to a single data frame table to be user for analysis.